 Revision: She carefully locked the car, worrying that she would be robbed.

-Sometimes authors use sentence fragments intentionally, to add emphasis to their writing or to convey something harsh or disjointed.
+Sometimes, authors intentionally use sentence fragments to emphasize their writing or convey something harsh or disjointed.
 Dive into a few intentional fragment sentences made by professional writers to convey a specific message.

-Although usually assumed to be a grammatical mistake, as you can see in the examples above, fragments of sentences can be used deliberately to lend more meaning to words or impart a specific tone.
-Having said that, sentence fragments should always be reviewed to make sure they don't need to be revised so that they carry a complete thought.
+Although usually assumed to be a grammatical mistake, as you can see in the examples, fragments of sentences can be used deliberately to lend more meaning to words or impart a specific tone.
+Having said that, sentence fragments should always be reviewed to make sure they don't need to be revised to carry a complete thought.
 Now that you have sentence fragments down to a science, you can take a gander at punctuation marks.